 Talking about school: What are you studying at the moment – and what are your plans for the future?

-I’m currently in my second year of high school at Saint Augustine Preparatory School in Richland, New Jersey.
+I’m currently in my third year of high school at Saint Augustine Preparatory School in Richland, New Jersey.
 I plan to graduate high school and attend a prestigious university where I will major in political science or social justice law and become a lawyer.
 I also wish to grow my platform and become a social influencer.
 I wish to use my influence to raise awareness and make the world a better place.

 I remember meeting you the first time at a US conference some five years ago.
 Already at that time, you were involved in raising awareness, and I guess that has evolved quite a bit since then?

 Yes, today I am involved with both HAE International and the national organization US HAEA.
 I actually started raising awareness when I was even younger than you mention as I spoke at the 2013 HAEA National Conference back when I was nine.
 Ever since then, I’ve had a passion for awareness, and I try my hardest no matter what to share my story.
 I’ve spoken at various conferences, colleges, sports events, and internationally.
 Among other things I have spoken at the International Research Forum in Frankfurt, Germany – and last year I became the first keynote speaker under the age of eighteen to share my story with physicians and other healthcare providers at a meeting in Palm Beach, Florida.